puff pastry sheets

 sprinkle sesame seeds / poppy seeds

-I’ve had to scour the internet to find these beauties – unfortunately I’ve no distant relative with a famous veggie sausie roll tradition to share with you.
-But perhaps I’ll be starting my own with this recipe!
-(It was found between nauseating advertising and clickbait over here).
-These aren’t trying to be sneaky I-can’t-believe-they’re-not-meat sausage rolls.
-They are certainly delicious, but the veggies are a dead give away so if you’re looking for something more covert try blitzing the veggies – that way they’ll be a little easier to slice into shape, and may also tempt any dedicated meat lovers.
-But really, a dollop of real tomato sauce on top and everyone will be back for more.
+We’ve had to scour the internet to find these beauties – unfortunately there’s no distant relative with a famous veggie sausie roll tradition to share with you.
+But perhaps we’ll be starting our own with this recipe!
+(It was found alongside nauseating clickbait over here).
+These aren’t trying to be sneaky we-can’t-believe-they’re-not-meat sausage rolls.
+Certainly delicious, but the veggies are obvious – if you need them more covert try blitzing first.
+But honestly, these vegetarian rolls are so beloved a dollop of real sauce on top and we promise they’ll all be back for more.

 Veggie Sausage Rolls